NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C1.rst

 .. note::

-   Tou will be using your ssolution on Day 4 as part of the parallel exercisses.
+   You will be using your solution on Day 4 as part of the parallel exercises.

       The solution `pi.c  <https://github.com/NHERI-SimCenter/SimCenterBootcamp2020/tree/master/code/c/ExerciseDay1/solutions/pi.c>`_ can be found on github.
 The contents of that file is presented here: